cryobry/installjrmc/README.md

 #### `jriver-x11vnc` versus `jriver-xvnc`

 [jriver-x11vnc](http://www.karlrunge.com/x11vnc/) shares your existing X display via VNC and can be combined with additional services to start Media Center or Media Server.
 Conversely, [jriver-xvnc](https://tigervnc.org/doc/Xvnc.html) creates a new Xvnc display and starts a JRiver Media Center service in the foreground of the new VNC display.
-The requisite firewall rules will also be added to the system firewall to enable remote access.

 **Note**: If `jriver-xvnc` finds an existing display it will attempt to increment the display number by 1.
 This should work fine in most cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.

 ### Firewall Rules

-`installJRMC` will automatically install and enable port forwarding firewall rules to enable remote access to Media Server (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (depends on port selection). `installJRMC` uses `firewall-cmd` on Fedora/CentOS and `ufw` on Ubuntu/Debian.
+`installJRMC` will automatically install and enable port forwarding firewall rules to enable remote access to Media Server (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (depends on port selection). `installJRMC` uses `firewall-cmd` on Fedora/CentOS/SUSE and `ufw` on Ubuntu/Debian.

 **Note:** `ufw` is not installed by default on Debian but will be installed by `installJRMC`.
 To prevent user lock-out (i.e. SSH), Debian users that have not already enabled `ufw` will need to do so (`sudo ufw enable`) after running `installJRMC` and inspecting their rules.